stanfordpython/python-assignments/assign0/README.md

 Each line of the file has the following format:

 ```
-question? one option|another option|a third option
+question? one possible response|another response|a third response
 ```
-where the question is separated from the options by the two-character string `"? "` and the options themselves are separated by the pipe character (`"|"`).
+where the question is separated from the responses by the two-character string `"? "` and the options themselves are separated by the pipe character (`"|"`).
+You can assume that the file is well-formatted.
+You can also assume that no question or potential response contains either the `'?'` character or the `'|'` character.
+However, you are not guaranteed that questions and answers do not contain spaces.

-As the keeper of the bridge of death, you will ask each of a successive number of travellers three questions each.
-The `answers.txt` files provide the questions that you are supposed to ask.
+As the keeper of the Bridge of Death, you will ask each of a successive number of travellers three questions each.
+The `answers.txt` files provide the questions that you will ask.

 For each traveller, begin by printing a warning message.
 For the first two travellers, print `"Stop!
 Who would cross the Bridge of Death must answer me these questions three, 'ere the other side he see."`.
-For each additional traveller beyond the first two, just message `"Stop!"`
+For each additional traveller beyond the first two, just message `"Stop!"`.

-Next, we will ask the travellers a series of questions.
-For each one, we will ask some question, prompting the user for input.
-Strip the user's input to remove leading and trailing whitespace.
+Next, we will ask the travellers a series of questions, three per traveller.
+Each time, we will ask some question, prompting the user for input.
+Form the question by prepending `"What is "` to the text contained in the question portion of the line from `answers.txt`.
+Strip the user's input of any trailing spaces, `'.'`, or `'!'` characters.
 If the user's input does not contain any of our reference options as a substring, ignoring case, we will cast the traveller into the Gorge of Eternal Peril (more on this further down) and immediately move onto the next traveller.
 For example, the answer `"Lancelot"`, `"sir galahad of camelot  "` and `"  NO, THIS IS ROBIN "` all are successfully matched by the option list `Lancelot|Galahad|Robin`

 Each traveller who wants to cross the bridge will be asked three questions.
 The first is `"What is your name? "`.
 The second is `"What is your quest? "`.
 The third will be drawn from the `answers.txt` file, starting at the question that immediately follows the `quest` line.
+You can assume that no questions beyond the first two ask for `"your name? "` or `"your quest? "`.
 For each of these questions, the list of possible answers follows the question in the `answers.txt` file.
-Successive traveller will be asked sequential questions from the file.
+Successive travellers will be asked sequential questions from the file.
 For example, in the `answers.txt` file given above, there will be a total of four travellers, because there are four non-`name`, non-`quest` questions.
 These questions will, in order, be

 ```
 "What is your favorite color? "